William Byrd I: Virginia planter and trader

-in March 1669, William Bird/Byrd immigrated to Virginia, two years before Stegge's death in March 1671, after which he would inherit Stegge's significant landholdings.
+In March 1669, William Bird/Byrd immigrated to Virginia, two years before Stegge's death in March 1671, after which he would inherit Stegge's significant landholdings.
 On October 27, 1673, Byrd was granted 1200 acre on the James River, including at the fall line, where in this era Native Americans were becoming increasingly distressed at colonists' incursions into their territory, particularly land grabs to cultivate tobacco.
 Byrd established a trading post for furs and became well-connected with not only this Native American and frontiersman customers, but the landed gentry of the Tidewater region further downstream.
 Some of Byrd's landholdings became (after his death) part of the site of modern-day Richmond, Virginia.
-His first recording patent was issud on October 27, 1673, for 1200 acres of land on the James River and Shockoe Creek, near the falls of the James Rive and what became Richmond.
+His first recording patent was issud on October 27, 1673, for 1200 acres of land on the James River and Shockoe Creek, near the falls of the James River and what became Richmond.

 In 1676, Byrd was a sympathizer of Nathaniel Bacon in Bacon's Rebellion.
-He took an active part in the rebellion, first by helping persuade Bacon to take unlawful command of a militia and lead it against Native Americans--first to the south where the Occannechee controlled the southern Appallachian fur trade from an island in the Dan river, and then northwest against the Pamunkey and Mattaponi in Gloucester County.
+He took an active part in the rebellion, first by helping persuade Bacon to take unlawful command of a militia and lead it against Native Americans—first to the south where the Occannechee controlled the southern Appallachian fur trade from an island in the Dan river, and then northwest against the Pamunkey and Mattaponi in Gloucester County.
 He also rode with Bacon after the rebellion began and was involved in the sack of Warner Hall far to the east, confiscating goods amounting to £845, or the equivalent of what 40 slaves or servants would produce in a year.
 He later allied himself with the Governor and became a prominent citizen.

 Also in 1676, Byrd established the James River Fort on the south bank of the James River in what is now known as Richmond's Manchester District.
 The legislature confirmed that landholding in 1679, conditioned upon him seating 50 men and not to exceed 20 men there.
 Byrd was elected to the Virginia House of Burgesses in 1677 and later served many years on the Governor's Council.